Hercules (miniseries): Part 2

 For the fourth labor, he must tame the man-eating mares, and give Iole the necklace belonging to their leader.
 He and Linus sail with Jason and the Argonauts to the island where they live.
 They discover Hyllus stowed away, wanting to join them.
 When they arrive, they find King Theseus had been shipwrecked on the island and is now the lover of Queen Hippolyta of the Amazons, who live on the island too.
 She tells them the mares are due to arrive that night, and they must leave if they are to survive.
 At nightfall, the Amazons transform into the man-eating mares and attack.
 Jason stabs a mare with his spear; she turns back into a human and cries out in pain as she falls.
 Hercules pulls Hippolyta's necklace off, turning them back to normal.
 The Amazons apologize, saying they had no choice, that it was Hera's bidding, but Hercules picks up the girl who was killed by Jason asking if they really believe that bloodshed and suffering are what the goddess wants.
 He says this was not Hera's will, but was human-doing.
 Remembering Deianeira's words, he proclaims they have a choice in following such superstitions.

 Alcmene and Megara conduct another Harvest Festival, but Alcmene discovers too late that the sacrifice is Iphicles.
 As Iphicles is stabbed to death as part of the ritual, Megara pulls the distraught Alcmene aside, saying that slow revenge is sweet.
 After the ritual, Megara approaches Alcmene, who is attempting to move Iphicles' body.
 Megara acknowledges that after so many years of adoration, Alcmene had turned on Megara and plotted against her with Eurytheus.
 Megara goes on to say that Alcmene had shaped her to be who she is, and that Alcmene is to blame for Megara's treacherous ways.

 Hercules returns with the Amazons.
 Deianeira works up the courage to tell Hercules that Hyllus is his son, and that she loves him.
-He is shocked and immediately thinks back to the night Deianeira first made love to him, which until now he had thought to be a dream.
+He is shocked and immediately thinks back to the night Deianeira first had sex with him, which until now he had thought to be a dream.
 She tells him he has a home with Hyllus and herself now, if he wants it.
-He accepts, and they make love.
+He accepts, and they have sex.

 Hercules gives Iole the necklace for a second, then destroys it to prevent its curse from ever affecting anyone again.
 Hercules, Theseus, and the Amazons convince Thebes to abolish the Harvest Festival and other barbaric rites, but Hercules is informed of his brother's death and is saddened.